Masthead

 3. Right click on the ZIP file and select “Extract All”.
 Now the files have been uncompressed and are ready to view.

-4. Start “ENVI (6.0)” and open the raster file “Landsat06102024.dat” which should be located in your Lab_03 folder.
-You should now see the true color Landsat image featuring Lake Tahoe and the central Sierra Nevadas in your main viewer.
+4. Start “ENVI (6.2)” and open the raster file “Landsat05292025.dat” which should be located in your Lab_03 Originals folder.
+You should now see the true color Landsat image centered around northern Idaho in your main viewer.

 Reference Map, Navigations, Views and Data Manager